Tom Kerridge: Personal life

 Kerridge does not cook often when at home.

 Kerridge is a lifelong Manchester United supporter and has a number 7 tattoo in honour of his favourite player, Bryan Robson.
 Kerridge is also a season-ticket holder of Marlow F.C.

 Kerridge is married to the sculptor Beth Cullen-Kerridge; the couple have one child, Acey (born 2015).
 He told the author Paul Stenning: "My relationship with Beth is fantastic but in our first year living and working together she left me three times!
 It wasn’t what she was used to doing and for every penny you both own to be invested in the business, and for that to be virtually all you are doing with your time is hard.
 We had everything in our life in the one room and it was all above the place we were working, where I was putting in a 90 hour a week shift.
 It becomes a huge pressure on your relationship but it also cements it and makes it very strong.
 We’ve been through a lot together."

-After turning 40 and weighing 30 stone (190.5 kg), Kerridge managed to lose 12 stone (76.2 kg) in five years through a combination of swimming, ditching alcohol, cutting down on carbs and using the dopamine diet.
+After turning 40 and weighing 30 stone (190.5 kg), Kerridge managed to lose 12 stone (76.2 kg) in five years through a combination of swimming, abstaining from alcohol, reducing carbohydrate intake and following the dopamine diet.

 During the 2024 United Kingdom general election campaign, Kerridge was a signatory to a letter to The Times endorsing the Labour Party.